HOP-Ubiquitous/Documentation/docs/source/quick.rst

 It means that Smart Spot will search and try to connect by default to a WiFi network with the mentioned SSID and password.

 You need to create an access point in your smartphone or router with the default SSID name and Password for the device to connect to the network.
-When this access point is created the device connect automatically and it is visible in Homard Dashboard.
+When this access point is created, the device will connect automatically and it will be visible in Homard Dashboard.

-From http://staging.hopu.eu enter with your User and Password that we give you and can see the Homard Dashboard options.
+From http://staging.hopu.eu, enter with your User and Password that we give you and can see the Homard Dashboard options.

 There are two ways to connect the Smart Spot to network other than default network: